gavbarosee/react-kickstart/README.md

 yarn create @gavbarosee/react-kickstart my-app
 ```

-You'll be asked a few questions to configure your stack.
+You'll be asked a few prompts to configure your stack.
 Typically under a minute.

 **Prefer global installation?** Install once and use the shorter command: